 Annual off-farm review of records to determine if a cattle operation is conforming to the VBP+ program requirements.
 This occurs on year 2 and year 5 of the annual assessment cycle.
 Producers send a sample of records for assessment to demonstrate continued conformance.
 Provincial coordinators will inform VBP+ registered producers when they are due to submit a Records Assessment.

 A process whereby a third party body issues a written statement that a production unit or beef cattle operation meets the requirements of the VBP+ program.

 A written statement or acknowledgement of conformance issued by a Provincial Delivery Agent indicating a beef cattle operation or production unit meets the requirements of the VBP+ program.

 A pre-registration document to be completed prior to the first On-Farm audit to help a producer prepare for the audit.
-This document is also used as a transition document for producers who are already registered (audited) in VBP to transition to VBP+.

 A planned series of feed delivery to pens to prevent the feeding of medicated feed to unintended cattle.
 This is predetermined schedule of mixing and feeding that may start with the higher levels of medications first and ending with low levels, flushing, then followed by non-medicated feed.
 The sequence is followed the next feeding time (or day), in the opposite manner with non-medicated feed first.
 In the following feed period the reverse sequence is repeated.
 It is imperative that feed records are detailed enough to denote the last batch/ration and where in the sequence the medicated feed was processed and fed.
 Attention to this detail determines the likelihood of drug carryover and tissue residue.